 The course brings together those who have a common passion for education.
 If you have a keen interest in your own learning and the learning of others, a curiosity about the teaching process itself and a determination to understand and improve your own working context, then this course will excite and challenge in equal measure.

 All of our MA students are work-based in a variety of settings (some international) with most working as teachers or supporting learning in other ways.
 The work-based aspect of this course provides a unique chance for you to understand and improve education in your own work setting with every piece of work centred around your own area of interest.

 We aim to make assessment an integral part of your learning.
-Each assignment outline is developed to reflect your own working reality and the precise format is negotiated with a tutor.
-One module is assessed through 50% assignment and 50% presentation.
-All other assignments are written assignments in the form of reports, portfolios and assignments.
+Assignments are designed to support your educational practice and the area of focus is negotiated with your tutor.
+All assignments are written pieces in the form of reports, portfolios and assignments.
+There are no exams.

 Careers & Further Study

-Having completed the MA it is possible to continue with further study at masters level – perhaps a specialist certificate or diploma (eg in Church School Leadership) or another full MA.
-It can also open the door to study for a PhD or professional doctorate such as the EdD.
+Completing the MA Education can open the door to study for a PhD or professional doctorate such as the EdD, both of which can be studied here at BGU.
 Some graduates move on to teaching positions in higher education or to leadership positions within an educational organisation.

 Studying at BGU is a student centred experience.
 Staff and students work together in a friendly and supportive atmosphere as part of an intimate campus community.
 You will know every member of staff personally and feel confident approaching them for help and advice, and staff members will recognise you, not just by sight, but as an individual with unique talents and interests.
 We will be there to support you, personally and academically, from induction to graduation.